Building intimacy starts with a connection and in order to connect, it’s important to understand.

 Enjoy.

-1. What was the messaging around sex like for you growing up?
-Was it something to be ashamed of or something to embrace?
+1. What messages did you receive about sex growing up?
+Was it something to be ashamed of embraced?

-2. What was it like experiencing your first feelings of arousal? (e.g. exciting, scary, intriguing, confusing, shameful, neutral)
+2. Do you remember the first time you felt turned on?
+What was that experience like for you? (e.g. exciting, scary, intriguing, confusing, shameful, neutral)

-3. What were your first partnered sexual experiences like?
+3. What were your early partnered sexual experiences like?

-4. How have you grown as a sexual partner?
-How do you expect to grow in the future?
+4. How have you grown as a sexual partner over time?
+How would you like to continue growing?

-5. How does connecting to your gender make you feel sexy?
+5. In what ways does connecting to your gender make you feel sexy or empowered?

-7. What is your favourite part of my body?
-Why?
+7. What is your favourite part of my body, and why?

-9. Do you define outercourse as sex? (e.g oral, fingering, handjobs etc.)
+10. Do you consider outercourse as sex? (e.g. oral, fingering, handjobs etc.)

-1. What were your first experiences of masturbating like?
+1. What were your earliest experiences with masturbating like?

 2. If you’ve experienced one, what was your first orgasm like?